ADoX Status and Deployment

 DoQ was also standardized for transport between recursives and authoritative servers in RFC 9250, so by extension ADoQ means “DNS-over-QUIC for transport between recursive resolvers and authoritative servers”.

-Since ADoT/Q is hard to say, we use ADoX (‘a-docks’) here to mean encrypted transport using either TLS or QUIC!
+Since ADoT/Q is hard to say, we also use ADoX (‘a-docks’) here to mean encrypted transport using either TLS or QUIC!

-IETF 123 ADoX Deployment initiative (July 2025)
+Initial IETF 123 ADoX Deployment initiative (July 2025)

-A meeting was held to evaluate the current activities around and interest in deployment of ADoX.
+A initial meeting was held to evaluate the current activities around and interest in deployment of ADoX.
 The minutes can be found here.

 Standards work